What to take on a sea kayak expedition?

 - All personal kayaking equipment – including boat, paddles, buoyancy aid and spray deck – unless you have arranged to hire

 - All personal clothing for kayaking – if you have a choice of clothing and are unsure, I like to leave my decision to the last minute and leave surplus gear behind in the car.

 - Large windproof cagoule for wearing at lunchtimes that can go over a buoyancy aid – yes EVEN in summer!

 - Sleeping bag – appropriate for the time of year.
 Your sleeping bag should have an indicated comfort temperature on it so you can check it’s suitable.
 Make sure you can pack it small enough to fit in your boat.
 I use a down bag stored in two good dry bags to ensure that it will stay dry at all costs.

 - Sleeping mat – well insulated and packable.

 - Stove, fuel & lighter/matches, plus spare lighter – I use a Trangia with gas

 - A cooking pot & cutlery, plates and a big mug, plus a container for beer/wine

 - Food – pasta, packet rice, noodles, smash that takes very little water to cook, tinned fish, some fresh food for first few days.
-Porridge sachets, musli, powdered milk, almond flour for extra protein, custard, packet soups, The supermarkets have very good, quality packet meals – look for the higher calorie ones, aim for minimum 400 calories for evening meal!
+Porridge sachets, musli, powdered milk, almond flour for extra protein, custard, packet soups, The supermarkets have quality packet and tinned meals – look for the higher calorie ones, aim for minimum 600 calories for evening meal!
 Tea bags, hot chocolate, hydration tablets.
 Lay out the food for each day and be realistic about what you might eat.
 I like to plan out food for each day, e.g breakfast, lunch, snacks, dinner, drinks X number of days.
 If you want me to write a list for you please get in touch.

 - Lunch bag/box, water bottle, flask – I use juice concentrate for my flask